Nelson00011/Tea/README.md

     - Include Material UI Features
     - Cohesive Color Themes that are more Black, White, and Blue or Neutral Color (see prior sights - Boho Bags and the Edit Comments)

+ADD PHOTO FOR STATIC FRONT PAGE FROM GERMAN SITE!
 -->